-DAVID R. COBB, age 47, has been Vice President and Controller of the Company since May 1, 2006.
+DAVID R. COBB, age 48, has been Vice President and Controller for the Company since May 1, 2006 and Chief Accounting Officer for the Company since January 1, 2010.
 Mr. Cobb was employed by Smith International, Inc., a publicly traded international oilfield service company acquired by Schlumberger Limited, as Vice President and Controller from 2002 to April 2006.
 He was employed by Kent Electronics Corporation, a publicly traded specialty electronics distributor and network integrator, from 1995 to 2001 and Price Waterhouse, a predecessor of PricewaterhouseCoopers LLP from 1988 to 1994.
-Mr. Cobb is a Certified Public Accountant.
-Mr. Cobb has served publicly traded companies since 1988.
+Mr. Cobb is a Certified Public Accountant and has served publicly traded companies since 1988.

-WALTER J. ECHOLS, age 59, has been Vice President-Real Estate for the Company since January 1, 2012.
-Mr. Echols previously served as Vice President-Real Estate for ABF from January 1994 until January 2012 and Director-Real Estate for ABF from November 1987 until 1994.
+WALTER J. ECHOLS, age 60, has been Vice President-Real Estate for the Company since January 1, 2012.
+Mr. Echols previously served as Vice President-Real Estate for ABF Freight from January 1994 until January 2012 and Director-Real Estate for ABF Freight from November 1987 until 1994.
 Mr. Echols joined Data-Tronics Corp., a subsidiary of the Company, in June 1975 serving as Manager-Sales & Marketing until becoming Manager of the Data-Tronics Corp.
 Information Center in 1983.

-ERIN K. GATTIS, age 39, has been Vice President-Human Resources for the Company since October 1, 2011.
+ERIN K. GATTIS, age 40, has been Vice President-Human Resources for the Company since October 1, 2011.
 She previously served as the Company's Chief of Staff from January 2010 through September 2011.
 Prior to that departmental director position, Ms. Gattis served as Manager of Retirement Services and Executive Compensation from August 2006 to September 2009.
-She joined the Company in 1999 and between 1999 and 2006 worked for both the Company and ABF as a Retirement Specialist, Benefits Analyst, Supervisor of Executive Compensation and Manager of Executive Compensation.
+She joined the Company in 1999 and between 1999 and 2006 worked for both the Company and ABF Freight as a Retirement Specialist, Benefits Analyst, Supervisor of Executive Compensation and Manager of Executive Compensation.
 Ms. Gattis holds a Senior Professional in Human Resources certification.

-MICHAEL R. JOHNS, age 54, has been the Company's Vice President-General Counsel and Corporate Secretary since April 2, 2007.
+MICHAEL R. JOHNS, age 55, has been the Company's Vice President-General Counsel and Corporate Secretary since April 2, 2007.
 From 1991 to 2007, he was a partner in the law firm of Dover Dixon Horne PLCC in Little Rock, Arkansas.
 Mr. Johns was a practicing attorney in two other Little Rock law firms for seven years, including Rose Law Firm, prior to 1991.
 He is a Certified Public Accountant.
 Mr. Johns is a member of the American Bar Association, Sebastian County Bar Association and Arkansas Society of Certified Public Accountants.